samplegit28/hello-world/README.md

 # hello-world
 Demo Repository
-A sample commit is goint to be made
+A sample commit is going to be made
+Changing in eclipse